slqdk/NoteControl/docs/tray.md

    generates a Caddyfile for these and asks Caddy to reload.
    Requires `setup-https.ps1` to have been run once to install Caddy.
-4. **Authentication** — password rules, rate-limiting knobs, bootstrap admin section (display-only after first start), and the two session timeouts.
-The timeouts use sliders rather than minute textboxes: **idle timeout** in hours (range 1 hour — 30 days, matching the server's 43200-min cap); **absolute lifetime** in days (range 1 — 365 days, matching the server's 525600-min cap).
-Each slider shows the friendly value (e.g. "30 days") and the minute count it resolves to side-by-side, so the wire unit is visible.
-   The on-disk shape in `config.json` is unchanged — still `IdleTimeoutMinutes` and `AbsoluteTimeoutMinutes`.
+4. **Authentication** — session timeouts, password rules, rate-limiting knobs, bootstrap admin section (display-only after first start).
 5. **Email (SMTP)** — SMTP enable + host/port/security/credentials
    + From address.
 A "Send test email" button POSTs to `/api/admin/server/smtp/test`.